SnapperGPS/snappergps-housings/README.md

 ## Printing instructions

 We printed all housings with ABS+.
 However, it should be possible to use another material, e.g., PLA, but it might be necessary to adjust the inner dimensions of the housing designs a little to account for different shrinking properties of the material.
-We printed the housings with 20% and 40% infill ratio, but you can select a lower ratio for a lighter print or a higher ratio for increased robustness.
+We printed the housings with a layer height of 0.1 mm and between 20% and 40% infill ratio, but you can select a lower ratio for a lighter print or a higher ratio for increased robustness.

 ## Tray